Refuge Headquarters is still Closed!

 The Center Patrol Road is Open!

 The Center Patrol Road is open to visitors.
-Access is open to all portions of the refuge except at Headquarters.
+Access is open to all portions of the refuge except for Headquarters.

 Post Occupation Information